great-expectations/great_expectations/docs/guides/tutorials/getting_started/connect_to_data.rst

 Once you have a DataContext, you'll want to connect to data.
 In Great Expectations, :ref:`Datasources` simplify connections, by managing configuration and providing a consistent, cross-platform API for referencing data.

 Let's configure your first Datasource, a connection to the local Postgres database we've provided.
-Follow the next steps in the CLI init flow:
+Follow the next steps in the CLI init flow (**note** the non-standard port for the Postgres connection!):

 .. code-block:: bash